smitamulye15/sms-spam-Detector/README.md

-# sms-spam-Detector
+# SMS-Message-Spam-Detector
-this is SMS-Spam-Detector using python
+A simple Flask API to detect spam or ham using Python and sklearn